zaach/jsonlint/README.md

     $ jsonlint -h

-    usage: jsonlint <file> [options]
+    Usage: jsonlint [file] [options]

     file     file to parse; otherwise uses stdin

-    options:
+    Options:
        -v, --version            print version and exit
        -s, --sort-keys          sort object keys
        -i, --in-place           overwrite the file
-       -t CHAR, --indent CHAR   character(s) to use for indentation -c, --compact            compact error display
+       -t CHAR, --indent CHAR   character(s) to use for indentation  [  ] -c, --compact            compact error display
-       -V, --validate           a JSON schema to use for validation -e, --environment        which specification of JSON Schema the validation file uses -q, --quiet              do not print the parsed json to STDOUT
+       -V, --validate           a JSON schema to use for validation -e, --environment        which specification of JSON Schema the validation file uses  [json-schema-draft-03] -q, --quiet              do not print the parsed json to STDOUT  [false] -p, --pretty-print       force pretty printing even if invalid

 ## Module interface